conc2304/gravity-scavenger/README.md

                 - Enemy Stats
             - Contains a Firing Point game object that is used to indicate where to shoot lasers from.

-        - Laser prefab: styled capsule wi
+        - Laser prefab: styled capsule model with attached scripts
     - **misc**
         - Laser: Capsule model made in Unity; Fired by player and enemy ship to do damage to each other
             - Comprised of Rigid Body for physics and capsule collider for collision